shreya-singh21/60-DAYS-DEVOPS-CHALENGE/README.md

 Let's continue our 60 Days DevOps Challenge journey and expand our expertise together!

+## Day 4: Placement Groups, Load Balancers, Target Groups, and Launch Templates
+On Day 4 of our DevOps learning journey, we will delve into important topics such as Placement Groups, Load Balancers, Target Groups, and Launch Templates.
+These concepts play a crucial role in optimizing infrastructure, enhancing scalability, and improving the overall performance of our applications.

+Make sure to check the Day 4 folder for detailed learnings and resources related to these topics.

 As you progress through the challenge, make sure to check the corresponding folders for each day to access the specific learnings and resources related to that topic.